ghiath2/adventure-game/README.md

 # Ideal clients
 ***The ideal client***
 - Partners
-- Frinds
+- Friends
 - Family
 - Everyone who wants to spend good time playing games

  ***Client stories***
-1. As a new user to the website, I found this game fun and exciting
+1. As a new user to the game, I found this it fun and exciting
 2. This game is very easy to play
 3. Beautifully terrifying